nxadm/rakudo-pkg/README.md

 [releases tab](https://github.com/nxadm/rakudo-pkg/releases).**

 rakudo-pkg offers native packages of [Rakudo Perl 6](https://perl6.org/) for end users.
-At the same time it's a framework for easily creating OS-native packages for Rakudo Perl 6.
+At the same time it's a framework that allows end-users and system administrators to create their own OS-native Rakudo Perl 6 packages in case they prefer not to use the precompiled binaries.
 Because Docker containers are used, all the packages can created on any recent Linux environment.

 The main difference with [Rakudo Star for Linux](https://github.com/rakudo/star) is that rakudo-pkg provides pre-compiled packages of the Rakudo runtime only.